 Landscape and Garden Uses

 Because of its exceptional appearance, the Old Man cactus has become a favorite houseplant.
-However, it is currently listed as an endangered species in its natural habitat so poaching is extremely prohibited.
-Plants available in the market are produced from propagation instead.
+However, it is currently listed as an endangered species in its native habitat so poaching is extremely prohibited.
+These cactus plants available in the market are produced from propagation instead.

 Old Man Cactus Care and Growing Tips